Chancellor Impressed by Creative Space Solutions

 “I am delighted that the Chancellor, Alastair Darling, appreciated the imagination and inspiration applied in developing this centre of excellence which benefits people with learning disabilities.”

-Scottish public relations agency the Holyrood Partnership, provides PR for Space Solutions.
+Scottish public relations agency the Holyrood PR, provides PR for Space Solutions.

 Monday, March 18th, 2019